 With Ariel Slater

-Suzuki program includes 16 private lessons, plus weekly group classes on Saturdays.
-The fall semester begins on September 22, but students are accepted throughout the year on a rolling basis.
+Suzuki program includes 16 private lessons, plus weekly group classes on Mondays.
+The spring semester begins on January 26, but students are accepted throughout the year on a rolling basis.

 Ages 4 and up